peterhinch/micropython-micro-gui/README.md

 # Project status

 Code has been tested on ESP32, Pi Pico and Pyboard.
 The API shuld be stable.
 Code is new and issues are likely: please report any found.
-This document is under review.
-I plan to add further demos and to upgrade the performance of some display drivers.
+The project is under development so check for updates.
+I also plan to upgrade the performance of some display drivers.

-An issue under investigation is that a soft reset is required after a GUI application is run and before running another.
-Otherwise the second application displays correctly but is unresponsive.

 # 0. Contents